Mario Almada (actor): Biography

 Almada was born in Huatabampo, Sonora.
 Apart from acting he was also a director, writer and film producer.
 He began his artistic career in Mexico during the 1930s.
 He has appeared in over 200 films, with his first being Madre Querida in 1935.
 In this film he acted alongside his brother Fernando as children as an extra.
 He would not appear in another film again until a few decades later.

 Almada moved from his home city of Huatabampo to Ciudad Obregón and to Guadalajara, Jalisco, where he lived for many years until he settled down in Mexico City.
 Almada was born to a family connected to the film industry, and was exposed to film shootings from an early age and, when he moved to Mexico City, he began working at a nightclub called Cabaret Master that was owned by his father.

 When his brother Fernando decided to take up acting, Mario decided to become a film producer.
 He wrote his first film script in 1963.
 The Almada brothers had their own family-run production company that eventually dissolved due to financial troubles from lack of profit.

-In 1965 Mario played the role of Bruno Rey in the film Los Jinetes de la Bruja, in which the Almada brothers produced and Fernando acted as protagonist.
+In 1965 Mario played the role of Bruno Rey in the film Los Jinetes de la Bruja, which the Almada brothers produced and Fernando acted as protagonist.
 Rey was injured during the shooting and Mario agreed to take his place.
 At the end of the decade, Mario and Fernando were starting off as film protagonists in western films such as Emiliano Zapata.
 The following year (1969), Mario acted as protagonist alongside Julio Alemán.
 The film concerns a man (the Tunco Maclovio) who is haunted by the ghost of his friend Juan Mariscal, who died at the age of 15 from an accidental shooting by Tunco Maclovio.
 This film won him a Diosa de Plata as “Best Co-starring Actor”.